-Legendary rock band The Rolling Stones were steeped in the early Chicago blues style (in fact their name comes from the Muddy Waters song "Rollin' Stone").
-The Stones' massive popularity internationally helped gain their blues style an audience outside of America.
+Legendary rock band the Rolling Stones were steeped in the early Chicago blues style (in fact their name comes from the Muddy Waters song “Rollin’ Stone”).
+The Stones’ massive popularity internationally helped gain their blues style an audience outside of America.
 In 1981 amidst their gigantic American tour the Rolling Stones arrived in Chicago for a three-night stint playing at the Rosemont Horizon.
-While in the city they stopped off at Muddy Water's Checkerboard Lounge to watch the legend in action.
-It didn't take long for Mick Jagger, Keith Richards, Ronnie Wood, and Ian Stewart to wind up on stage themselves, later to be joined by Buddy Guy and Lefty Dizz.
-Fortunately for music lovers everywhere the perfomance was captured on both audio and video tape.
+While in the city they stopped off at Muddy Water’s Checkerboard Lounge to watch the legend in action.
+It didn’t take long for Mick Jagger, Keith Richards, Ronnie Wood, and Ian Stewart to wind up on stage themselves, later to be joined by Buddy Guy and Lefty Dizz.
+Fortunately for music lovers everywhere the performance was captured on both audio and video tape.
 And now Muddy Waters & The Rolling Stones: Live At The Checkerboard Lounge, Chicago 1981 is my pick of the week.

 I have an old audio bootleg of the show and it’s a real smoker.
 For the most part this is the Stones playing back-up band for Waters (and I’m sure they were happy to do it) so the set is heavy on the blues and light on the Rolling Stones material, although the Stones have covered some of the material played here.
 It does a great job of showcasing what great blues chops the Stones really had and how great a front man Waters still was just a year before he died.
 I’ve never seen the video coverage but by all accounts it is a great treat as well.